Relationships with other agencies

 The council's education policies have traditionally had three interrelated aims:

-It is fully behind the ambitions of the Children Act to improve outcomes for children and young people and has taken significant practical steps to reshape provision in order to realise these ambitions.
+It is fully behind the ambitions of the Children’s Act to improve outcomes for children and young people and has taken significant practical steps to reshape provision in order to realise these ambitions.

-At the heart of the council's education policies is the intention that parents and pupils should have the widest possible choice, and that pupils should be taught, whenever appropriate, in like-minded groups.
+At the heart of the council's education policies is the intention that parents and pupils should have the widest possible choice, and that pupils should be taught, whenever appropriate, in a setting most suitable for their needs.
 This means supporting selection, specialisation and differentiation where appropriate.

 The council has a crucial role in striving for educational excellence within an increasingly enabling environment.
-37% of the borough's schools are currently judged to be outstanding by Ofsted and a further 50% are judged good.
+45% of the borough's schools are currently judged to be outstanding by Ofsted and a further 53% are judged to be good.